نظرًا لإغلاق المكتب ، تم إلغاء جميع المواعيد الخاصه بخدمات قوانين الهجره في المكتب حتى 4 مايو 2020

 If you have an open immigration case at World Relief, contact your representative directly with questions or concerns by email or by leaving a message on their voicemail as provided to you when your case was opened.

-While all Immigration Legal Service in office appointments have been cancelled until June 1, 2020 we continue to offer services remotely.
+While all Immigration Legal Service in office appointments have been canceled until July 13, 2020 we continue to offer services remotely.
 If you had an upcoming appointment scheduled in our office, you will be contacted to reschedule within the next few weeks.
 We will be conducting a limited number of appointments by phone or Zoom (video) call.
 As there are some complexities to remote appointments, your legal representative will provide more details if this is an option for your case.

 For those with an open case in our office, your representative will continue to monitor all government correspondence and progress on your case.